taitulism/cwd/README.md

 ------------------------------------------------------------
 Runs a command and returns a child process with some extra events.

-> It is highly recommended to listen to the `'error'` event.
+> It is highly recommended to handle errors:
 ```js
 childProc.on('error', (err) => { /* handle error */ })
 ```